Juilliard School: Rankings

 Juilliard consistently ranks as one of the top performing arts schools in the world.
-Since QS first published its QS World University Rankings for the subject performing arts in 2016, Juilliard held the top spot among academic institution for performing arts for six years.
+Since Quacquarelli Symonds first published its QS World University Rankings for the subject performing arts in 2016, Juilliard held the top spot among academic institution for performing arts for six years.
 The school dropped its ranking to third place in 2022, falling behind the Royal College of Music and the University of Music and Performing Arts Vienna.

 As part of Juilliard's ranking criteria for 2022, the school scored 100 out of 100 for academic reputation and 69.2 for employer reputation for an overall score of 93.8.
-Juilliard and the Curtis Institute of Music were the only two American conservatories that made the top 10 in the 2022 QS World Rankings in performing arts.
+Juilliard and the Curtis Institute of Music were the only two American conservatories that made the top ten in the 2022 QS World Rankings in performing arts.
 In another report, The Hollywood Reporter ranked the school first among drama schools in the world in 2021.
-According to the Hollywood Reporter's 2022 listing of the top-ranked music schools in the world, Juilliard ranked fourth.
+According to The Hollywood Reporters 2022 listing of the top-ranked music schools in the world, Juilliard ranked fourth.